Sign in Sign up free

 The Retrieval Layer: You Cannot Be Cited If You Aren't Retrieved First

 Before any AI engine evaluates your content, it has to find it.
 Despite the decoupling above, ranking in traditional search remains the single strongest predictor of whether you appear in an AI answer for the same query.
-Authoritas measured citation rate by Google position and found a steep gradient: 58.4% citation rate at position #1, falling to 14.2% at position #10.
+Ahrefs' analysis confirms the gradient is steep - as AI Overviews have grown, only 38% of citations now come from the top 10 ranking pages (down from 76% seven months earlier), but the retrieval-first logic still holds: pages with no organic presence must rely entirely on brand authority and direct indexing.
 Perplexity's citations overlap with Google's top 10 for roughly 60% of queries.
 ChatGPT Search uses Bing, but the same retrieval-first logic applies.

 Retrieval failure modes are unglamorous and well-known to traditional SEO.
 They are also where the majority of "my content is great but I get no AI citations" complaints actually originate.